 Due to the issues with car crime outlined above, South Africa has developed a cultural practice of “car watchers”.

-These are people–usually men, and usually fairly down on their luck–who hang around parking spaces to informally guard the cars that are parked there in exchange for tips.
+These are people–usually men, often ones that are fairly down on their luck–who hang around parking spaces to informally guard the cars that are parked there in exchange for tips.

-As this is common and expected in South Africa, it’s best just to go along with it and tip a few rand each time you park.
+As this is common and expected in South Africa, it’s considered reasonable to go along with it and tip 5-10 rand each time you park.

 Gas stations are not self-service.